mahadevTW/py-loan/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.11 or higher (Python 3.13 has compatibility issues with some dependencies)
 - pip (Python package installer)
 - PostgreSQL database (optional for local testing)